 JON BERENDS comes to Act Five at Redeemer University College with years of experience as a teacher and chaplain in Christian high schools, along with a range of experiences that include a Master’s in Theological Studies from Regent College in Vancouver, camp leadership, overseas missions, coaching, and mentorship.

-Jon is passionate about working with young adults, and cannot imagine much that is more exciting than being able to build relationships with Act Five students through traveling, canoeing, eating, worshiping, playing board games, or whatever else happens over the course of 8 months together!
+Jon is passionate about working with young adults, and cannot imagine much that is more exciting than being able to build relationships with Act Five students through traveling, canoeing, eating, worshipping, playing board games, or whatever else happens over the course of eight months together!

 Jon lives in Hamilton with his wife, Aimee, and their two beautiful little girls, Rhea and Elise.
 They love exploring the city and finding the best coffee shops, waterfalls, music venues, and playgrounds.
 They enjoy having groups in their home for shared meals and often some spontaneous live music, and can’t wait to open their doors to the 2019-2020 Act Five cohort.

 You can contact Jon directly at firstname.lastname@example.org or (905) 648-2131 x4468.

 NINA AND DAVE DRENTH come to the Act Five program as experienced community builders who have been investing in Hamilton for a number of years.
 Married in 2017, Nina and Dave have since been living as property managers for Micah House, a home for newly arrived refugee claimants.